Small projects like these can be finished

-Disposable Preval sprayers are an excellent
+Disposable Preval sprayers are an excellent way to

 Ka-Ching!
 Not only did the area damaged by the wasp smooth out entirely, but I also noticed that all of the light orange peel on the rest of the surface was also eliminated.
 This meant that I no longer needed to wet sand the project at all, saving me even more time.
 After shooting the surface with inert gas to set the finish, I let it sit on my finishing turntable to dry.
 Later that night I completed buffing the project and packaged it for the show.
 As expected the piece was a great eye catcher in our booth and it really helped to make our show a success.
 The buyer loved it as well and I left the show a very happy camper.

-On the way home from the show, I recalled the effect the lacquer thinner had on the lightly orange peeled surface.
+On the way home from the show, I recalled the effect the thinner had on the lightly orange peeled surface.
 If it worked for light orange peel, it would probably work for heavy orange peel, like you sometimes get with spray lacquers.
 I did not have long to wait, as I completed a series of smaller projects the next week for another show.
 All of these projects were sprayed with Master's Magic and all had varying degrees of orange peel on the surface.

-This thinner is much less expensive
+This thinner is much less expensive to purchase in

-In addition to removing varying degrees of orange peel on the surface of sprayed lacquer, I have found this technique beneficial for many other tasks.
+In addition to removing varying degrees of orange peel on the surface of sprayed finish, I have found this technique beneficial for many other tasks.
 These include 1) Smoothing out buildup between tightly spaced design elements, like a series of small beads, 2) Blending and smoothing out multiple coats of tone-spray, 3) Allows easy feathering and blending of different colours for fade-in, fade-out effects, and 4) It's great for softening the surface of the finish to apply atomized metallic dusts into specific areas before over-coating with clear lacquer.

-Make sure you wear a respirator
+Make sure you wear a respirator with

-with organic vapor cartridges when spraying
+organic vapour cartridges when spraying

-these finishes or solvents.
+these finishes or solvents

 There are still a few times when I resort to wet sanding a finished project prior to buffing, but it is a rare case indeed these days.
-For 99% of my lacquer finishes, this shortcut does the trick, very well indeed.
+For 99% of my lacquer finishes, this short cut does the trick, very well indeed.
 Give it a try on your next project and see for yourself!